tabarra/txAdmin/README.md

 $ node src server01.json
 ```

+Then open `http://public-ip:40120/` in your browser and login with the credentials created in item 3.

 **Note:** You should run FXServer **through** txAdmin, and not in parallel (ie in another terminal).
 **Note2:** To configure your Discord bot, follow these two guides:  [Setting up a bot application](https://discordjs.guide/preparations/setting-up-a-bot-application.html) and [Adding your bot to servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html).
 **Note3:** Although **not recommended**, you can set FXServer processes priorities.
 To do so, change `fxRunner.setPriority` to one of the following: LOW, BELOW_NORMAL, NORMAL, ABOVE_NORMAL, HIGH, HIGHEST.